4coder-community/4cc/README.md

 1. Create an empty folder named "4ed" to contain the codebase.
 2. Clone the repository
-3. Rename the folder containing the repository to "code"
-4. At the same level as the "4ed" folder, clone the "4coder-non-source" repository
+3. At the same level as the "4ed" folder, clone the "4coder-non-source" repository
-5. A. On windows setup the visual studio command line magic sauce so that "cl" works
+4. A. On windows setup the visual studio command line magic sauce so that "cl" works
    B. On linux setup g++
    C. On mac setup clang
-6. Navigate to the "4ed/code" folder.
+5. Navigate to the "4ed/4cc" folder.
-7. A. On windows run "bin\build.bat"
+6. A. On windows run "bin\build.bat"
    B. On linux run "bin\build-linux.sh"
    C. On linux run "bin\build-mac.sh"